vkoves/vkoves.github.io/_drafts/stop-climate-change-by-ditching-natural-gas.md

 power of the sun and the wind can get you to work, heat your home, and cook your food.

-## Some Resources to Take You Further
+{% include linkedHeading.html heading="Some Resources to Take You Further" level=2 %}

 If you're interested in learning more about electric appliances and electriying your home, I'd encourage you to check out these resources: